pasqal-io/pasqal-cloud/docs/usage/advanced_usage.md

 ## Target different API endpoints

-This is intended for the package developers or users which were given access to non-prod environments of the PASQAL cloud platform.
+This is intended for the package developers or users which were given access to non-prod environments of the Pasqal cloud platform.

 To target a specific environment (`prod`, `preprod` or `dev`), instantiate the SDK class using `PASQAL_ENDPOINTS['env']` for the parameter `endpoints` and `AUTH0_CONFIG['env']` for